-We’re pleased to be running a fringe show at Griffin Theatre for their inaugural Batch Festival.
+We ran a fringe show at Griffin Theatre for their inaugural Batch Festival.

 Saturday 14th April, 5 – 6.15pm